dibyamitr/vestd/README.md

 2. Retrieving of URL : *by directly opening the short url*

 3. Retrieve URL Tracking Status : *https://www.example.com/track-url*

+## Video
+Please check the two videos provided inside the **video** folder in the root.

+1. Video for the API Endpoints

+2. Video for the Test

 ## License
 [The Unlicense](https://choosealicense.com/licenses/unlicense/)